|

 Difficulty: Easy

 The Mile High Jeep Club is gradually restoring many old buildings and relics in the area.
-The route continues past the site of Woodstock which was totally wiped out by a snowslide in 1884 killing thirteen people.
+The route continues past the site of Woodstock which was totally wiped out by a snowslide in 1884, killing 13 people.
 The remnants of the old Woodstock water tanks remains.
 You will pass the Sherrod Loop which is marked by an information board.
-This loop enable the trains to turn and remain on the sunnier south side of the valley.
-The Palisades,11,300 ft., a man-made terrace, enabled the train to travel along a spectacular, steep cliff face.
-Hand-cut stones, dry stacked 33 feet high and 425 feet long, supported the ledge.
+This loop enabled the trains to turn and remain on the sunnier south side of the valley.
+The Palisades (11,300 ft.), a man-made terrace, enabled the train to travel along a spectacular, steep cliff face.
+Hand-cut stones, dry stacked 33 ft. high and 425 ft. long, supported the ledge.

 Brown's Lake Trail

-What you will see: Scenic highcountry lake, Mt.
-Antero network of
+What you will see: Scenic high country lake, Mt.
+Antero network of 4WD road.

-Difficulty: Moderate, some narrow switch backs, loose rock and
+Difficulty: Moderate, some narrow switch-backs, loose rock and some tight clearances

 The trail begins at the intersection of Mt.
-Antero road (FR278.A) and Brown's Lake Road (FR 278.2) Proceed along the road into the valley.
-At 1.9 and 2.0 miles you will see cabin ruins on the right and left.
-At 2.5 miles Cross Brown's Creek.
-The road ends at miles 3.3 at the Brown's Creek Trailhead.
+Antero road (FR278.A) and Brown's Lake Road (FR 278.2).
+Proceed along the road into the valley.
+At 1.9 and 2.0 miles you will see cabin ruins on the right and left, respectively.
+At 2.5 miles, cross Brown's Creek.
+The road ends at mile 3.3 at the Brown's Creek Trailhead.

 This road is less traveled than the Mt.
-Antero road.
+Antero Road.
 It travels through Brown's Creek Valley, enters timberline where the track can get quite narrow through the pine trees.
-At the end of the road you will enjoy picture-postcard views of Brown's Lake at altitude 11,286 feet.
+At the end of the road you will enjoy picture-postcard views of Brown's Lake at an altitude of 11,286 ft.

 Pomeroy Lakes and Mary Murphy Mine Trail

-The Mary Murphy Mine was discovered in the mid-1880's and was active until 1926.
-The mine tremendously successful and was the chief economic vehicle for the towns of St. Elmo, Romley and Hancock.
-When it closed the area died with only a few hardy souls remaining in St. Elmo.
+The Mary Murphy Mine was discovered in the mid-1880s and was active until 1926.
+The mine was tremendously successful and was the chief economic vehicle for the towns of St. Elmo, Romley, and Hancock.
+When it closed, the area died with only a few hardy souls remaining in St. Elmo.

 As the road approaches the lake, it becomes more rutted and eroded.
 There is a parking area near the lakes, 2.7 miles from the start.